Wildwood Sisterhood

 Step into the Wildwood Sisterhood and awaken the ancient, untamed wisdom within, where your soul’s story intertwines with the sacred rhythms of the Earth.

-Mary DeJong is a trained ecotheologian, spiritual ecologist, eco-spiritual companion and spiritual coach who comes out of the Christian mystical tradition within an animist framework.
-Mary holds a BA in English Literature; Masters in Theology & Culture with a focus in Eco-Theology and Eco-Psychology from The Seattle School of Theology & Psychology; post-graduate certificates in Ecology & Religion from Yale’s School of Forestry & Religion; and EcoPsychology and Advanced Applied Mythology from Pacifica Graduate Institute; and has completed the three-year cycle of School of Celtic Consciousness with John Philip Newell.
-She has received training through Animas Valley Institute in the Way of Council and Art of Mirroring.
-Mary has contributed with SDI (Spiritual Directors International) through their podcast series, webinars, and conferences bringing eco-spiritual companionship into the conversation.
-She is a trained urban naturalist and Forest Steward through the City of Seattle’s Green Seattle Partnership.
-Learn more about Mary.
+Mary DeJong is a trained ecotheologian, spiritual ecologist, eco-spiritual companion, and spiritual coach who comes out of the Christian mystical tradition within an animist framework.
+She holds a B.A. in English Literature; a Master’s in Theology & Culture with a focus in Eco-Theology and Eco-Psychology from The Seattle School of Theology & Psychology; post-graduate certificates in Ecology & Religion from Yale’s School of Forestry & Religion; and EcoPsychology and Advanced Applied Mythology from Pacifica Graduate Institute.
+She has completed the three-year cycle of the School of Celtic Consciousness with John Philip Newell and has received training through Animas Valley Institute in the Way of Council and Art of Mirroring.

 “As an eco-theologian and spiritual ecologist I understand how the stories we tell about the Sacred impact how we understand ourselves and our place in this world.
 When stories and cosmologies are told that continue to perpetuate our separation from our home planet, we will continue to be estranged, acting out in dominion and oppression.
 The emerging field of eco-psychology affirms that our holistic wellness is inherently connected to the wellness of the more-than-human world.
 The exciting intersection of this work is the deep looking into our personal stories and narratives of the Divine, and finding how the threads weft and weave through the lands of our ancestors, the trees of our childhood, and the rapidly changing environments of our present lives.
 How can we change our stories of disconnection into profound belonging?
 How does this narrative work impact radical social and cultural transformation?
 How will the Sacred Wild re-member yourself to your soul and the very soil of your life?
 A new story of reconnection, often discovered through a Wild Soul Guidance relationship, will strengthen one’s relationship with the natural world in profound and unexpected ways.”